vxrbjnmgtqpz/v0EtNXHdB94LSfy3xmP5ZrAjxF7WgQKcv1uYnVqpoUJeR36lGzCAMb2DshkTiwO8n/JAM_Framework_v2/README.md

 # JAM Framework v2: Pure UDP GPU Architecture

-**The UDP-Native, GPU-Accelerated Core of JAMNet**
+**The UDP-Native, GPU NATIVE Core of JAMNet**

-JAM Framework v2 is the complete rewrite that eliminates all TCP/HTTP dependencies and implements the revolutionary UDP-native, GPU-accelerated architecture.
+JAM Framework v2 is the complete rewrite that eliminates all TCP/HTTP dependencies and implements the revolutionary UDP-native, GPU NATIVE architecture.

 ## 🚀 Revolutionary Architecture